Installation in Queen Elizabeth Park (QEP) is undertaken in four phases of work:

-The pedestrian/cyclist path in the south of the park will be reinstated once the open cut works are complete.
-This will include reinstating the lighting and further details of this reinstatement will be agreed with Rushmoor Borough Council.
+The cycle/pedestrian path in the south of the park will be reinstated once the open cut works are complete.
+We will reinstate the path on a like for like basis and reinstate the surface of the path.
+Reinstatement will also include reinstating the lighting

 We have proposed that the areas of rhododendron either side of the southern cycle/pedestrian path will be reinstated with a mix of woodland species, which will create the feel of a woodland ride and lead to an increase in biodiversity.

 The vegetation will be subject to a five-year aftercare period to ensure it becomes established.